landlab/landlab/docs/source/development/install/fork.rst

 You can clone the fork (that lives on the Github website) locally to your computer either using the Github app (the GUI), or directly from the command line using git.
-If you’ve never used git before, the app is probably the way to go.
+If you've never used git before, the app is probably the way to go.

 Using the GUI/app